ros2/design/articles/10_why_ros2.md

 off-the-shelf open source libraries.
 We can benefit tremendously from this approach in many ways, including:

-- we maintain less code, especially less non-robotics-specific code;
+- we maintain less code, especially non-robotics-specific code;
 - we can take advantage of features in those libraries that are beyond the scope of what we would build ourselves;
 - we can benefit from ongoing improvements that are made by others to those